MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method allows a user to modify the information for an event that already exists on their calendar.
 The method takes in the new event information
-	provided by the user and saves those changes into the system database.</td>
+	provided by the user and saves those changes into the system database.

+Parameters:
+Event Info - Information submitted by the user including the event name, description, weekly occurence, and the daily occurence.
+This information is used to create a new event object..

+Return:
+Boolean that is true if the procedure was successful, false if an error occured.</td>
   </tr>
   <tr>
     <td rowspan = "2">importCalendarItems(API name)</td>